Integrated Marketing Communications

 This is enhanced when integration goes beyond just the basic communications tools.
 There are other levels of integration such as Horizontal, Vertical, Internal, External and Data integration.
 Here is how they help to strengthen Integrated Communications.

-Vertical Integration means marketing and communications objectives must support the higher level corporate objectives and corporate missions.
-Check out the Hall Of Fame later for more about missions.
+- Vertical Integration means marketing and communications objectives must support the higher level corporate objectives and corporate missions.

 IMC wraps communications around customers and helps them move through the various stages of the buying process.
 The organisation simultaneously consolidates its image, develops a dialogue and nurtures its relationship with customers.